w3c/wai-InvolveUsersEval/index.md

 of evaluation activities, from brief consultations to large-scale usability studies. **There are many options in between these extremes**:

--   Informal evaluations of a specific accessibility issues can be very simple.
-Ask someone you know who uses a screen reader or someone with other disabilities to find some data in an early draft of a data table.
-You could also ask someone not tech-savvy to do the same thing.
+-   Informal evaluations of specific accessibility issues can be very simple.
+For example, ask someone you know who uses a screen reader or someone with other disabilities to find some data in an early draft of a data table.
 Observe their interaction and discuss the issues.
 -   Formal usability testing of a website follows established protocols to gather quantitative and qualitative data from representative users performing specific tasks.
 [Formal usability tests can be